GeorgTrede/reNewspaper/README.md

 `pip install lxml Pillow pylatex`

 Next, you need to have some kind of latex installed.
 Just search for "Install LaTeX on YOUR OS NAME" if you haven't installed it anyway.
 Apart from the usual installation, I used `latexmk` to make my life easier, so make sure this is installed as well.
 [Here](https://mg.readthedocs.io/latexmk.html) is a guideline for that.
 For some, an error with `pdftexcmds` was reported, which was solved by installing `texlive-latex-extra`.
+And if you're on Ubuntu you might need to install these packages aside from the standard latex installation: `sudo apt install latexmk texlive-latex-extra texlive-fonts-recommended`.

 And last, to transfer the newspaper to our tablet, we'll use the [rmapi](https://github.com/juruen/rmapi) which will connect to the remarkable cloud.
 Follow the steps there or simply download the built binary release [here](https://github.com/juruen/rmapi/releases) and move it to a path, where it can be found, e.g. `/usr/share/bin/`.
 Set up the program by simply typing `rmapi` and following the steps presented.